orion-project/rezonator2/help/functions.rst

 Functions
 *********

 A function is a procedure or an operations sequence yielding some data related to a schema.
-Unlike tools, functions do not modify the schema anyhow.
+Unlike :doc:`utils <utils>`, functions do not modify the schema anyhow.

 .. tocTree::